 Best point and shoot smartphone camera

-The Pixel 4 comes in strong with two great dual rear cameras and makes it easy to shoot good images without much effort.
-Unlike many other competitors with up to three or four rear cameras, the Pixel 4 keeps it simple with 2.
-The primary camera already takes excellent photos, but the second telephoto camera is a great help when you need to zoom in.
-The primary camera has a 12.2 MP, f/1.7, 27mm lens and the second telephoto camera has a 16 MP, f/2.4, 50mm lens.
+The Pixel 5 comes in strong with two great dual rear cameras and makes it easy to shoot good images without much effort.
+Unlike many other competitors with up to three or four rear cameras, the Pixel 5 keeps it simple with 2.
+The primary camera already takes excellent photos, but the second lens takes it a step further.
+The Pixel 5 outdoes the Pixel 4 with an ultrawide lens.
+The primary camera has a 12.2 MP, f/1.7, 27mm lens and the second camera has a 16 MP ultrawide lens with an f/2.2 aperture.

 The phone includes helpful modes like the Pixel’s low-light mode, Night Sight.
 It makes it easier to capture images at night without needing a dedicated camera to do so.
 The camera can shoot at 4K at 30 fps, 1080p at 30, 60, 120 fps, and 1080p at 30 fps.
 The phone’s camera also has an HDR Plus feature.
 This feature allows you to capture multiple images and compile them into one, resulting in the best exposure possible.
 However, you cannot turn off the HDR in general.
 There is a lot of good in this phone.
 It is easy to use and get great-looking photos and videos without much effort.